ar124officialwd/ngtodo-nodejs-source/README.md

 # ngtodo-nodejs-source
-Source of my Todo application [NGTODO](https://github.com/ar124official2019/ngtodo-angular-source/ "Frontend")
+Server Source of my Todo application [NGTODO](https://github.com/ar124official2019/ngtodo-angular-source/ "Frontend")

 This app is part of my learning Journy!
 I created this app for challanging my NodeJS and Angular skills.